smsohan/smsohan.github.com/source/_posts/2021-01-16-what-drives-me.markdown

 Other things, such as pay, promotion and prestige are important, but it doesn’t drive me like the above.

-This content is suitable for Twitter, but putting it here for long term retention.
+This content is suitable for Twitter post, but putting it here for long term retention.
 I want to look back after a few years to see how timeless this drivers are for me.